rosschapman/internetross/blog.md

 Digging in with React dev tools, we noticed the Sidebar button was getting re-rendered *in the middle of the click event*.
 Therefore the newly rendered button had no idea about the just recent click event.

-One hackish thing we stumbled across and considered was changing the `onClick` handler on the sidebar button to `onMouseUp` -- since the newly rendered button would receive that event (browsers are weird).
+One hackish thing we considered was changing the `onClick` handler of the sidebar button to `onMouseUp` -- since the newly rendered button would receive that event (browsers are weird).
 But my homie-in-debug wouldn't -- couldn't -- let it slide so we decided to troubleshoot the real issue: the sidebar getting rendered every time there was a field blur when it's props weren't changing.
 Dude dug his heels in and binary searched the code code up and down `<Page />` --  which is way more busy than I'm showing here -- deleting chunk by chunk until the re-renders stopped.
 He's a hero.
 Of course, the fix ends up being dead simple.
 We moved the invocation of `connectSidebar` and `connectMain` outside of the `Template` export:

 ```javascript
 // Template.js